 Canterbury also provides many services for the population of the West Coast DHB.
 The two DHBs have several formal partnership agreements.

 The Chief Executive of Canterbury DHB is also Chief Executive of West Coast DHB.
-Several managers and members of the Executive Management Team hold positions at both DHBs.
+Several managers and members of the Leadership Team hold positions at both DHBs.

 Is this page useful?